Written by Dion Jay Tality

 CCaaS is one of the advanced software technologies in today’s business landscape.
 It employs AI and automation for analytics to reduce manual work and margins of error.
 Such features are best for contact center operations, which are crucial to decision-making.

 Note that automation helps with reporting, while AI enables business forecasting.
-Almost 60% of contact centers expect their AI investments to empower agents to be more productive.
-Also, more than 61% expect automation to increase their capacity.
+Most contact centers are investing in AI to empower agents to be more productive.
+They expect automation to increase their capacity.

 Enhanced Security and Support

-CCaaS vendors don’t provide only customer support; they also offer complete security, which is a top business priority.
+CCaaS vendors do not only provide customer support; they also offer complete security, a top business priority.
 Companies use CCaaS to protect their data from cyberattacks (malware, phishing, and denial of service (DoS) attacks).

 CCaaS has security features, including: